‘Gold mine’: 1950 census records to be released, could fill gaps in family trees - NewsBreak

 Researchers view the records as a gold mine, and amateur genealogists see it as a way to fill gaps in family trees, a field of research that has seen dramatic growth in recent years through the popularity of home DNA testing kits.

 “This is genealogy heaven when a census is rolled out,” said Matt Menashes, executive director of the National Genealogical Society.
 “People are waiting anxiously.
-It’s hard to overstate.”Former Yale Med school employee pleads guilty to stealing $40M in electronics from university

-For privacy reasons, records identifying people by name can’t be made public until 72 years after they are gathered during the once-a-decade U.S. headcount.
-The 1940 records were released a decade ago.
+It’s hard to overstate.”Las Vegas police: Mother attempts to kill newborn, says baby was ‘evil’

 For Wendy Kalman, an amateur genealogist in Atlanta, the 1950 records will help her solidify details about her parents and grandparents and their relatives.
 She has traced her father’s side of the family back to 18th century Ukraine, and her research has put her in touch with previously unknown third and fourth cousins in the U.S. whom she talks to regularly.